dwyl/learn-html5/resources.md

 <a href = "https://stackoverflow.com/questions/8726843/should-i-be-using-absolute-font-sizes-small-medium-large-et-al"> Font sizes - SO </a> <br>
 <a href = "https://css-tricks.com"> CSS tricks website </a> <br>

+# Infographics
+<a href = "http://www.skilledup.com/articles/life-front-end-web-developer-infographic"> The life of a front end developer </a> <br>

+<a href = "http://www.dotcominfoway.com/blog/dot-com-infoway-releases-html5-infographic"> HTML5: Past, Present, Future </a> <br>

+<a href = "https://visual.ly/community/infographic/technology/wtf-html5-and-why-should-we-all-care"> WTF is HTML5 and Why Should We All Care </a> <br>

+<a href = "https://visual.ly/community/infographic/technology/html5-why-developers-need-it"> HTML5: Why Developers Need It! </a> <br>

 # Books
 <a href = "http://www.htmlandcssbook.com"> HTML and CSS book</a> <br>